Dutch Letter Bars

 - Don’t over-bake these Dutch almond paste bars.
 Pull them out just as they turn golden brown on top.

-- Store the leftovers in an airtight container in the refrigerator.
+- Store the leftovers in an airtight container in the refrigerator for up to one week.

 - Make sure you have almond paste for this recipe!
-Almond paste is definitely an essential ingredient to this recipe.
+Almond paste is the essential ingredient to this recipe.

 Other Recipes You’ll Love